stemangiola/bioc_2020_tidytranscriptomics/README.md

 ## Workshop package installation (necessary in order to reproduce)

 The workshop is designed for R `4.0` and packages from the 3.12 `devel` branch of Bioconductor.
-It can be installed as an R package.
+It can be installed using one of the two ways below.

 ### Via Docker image

-All the software is pre-configured to the correct versions.
-If you need to install Docker you can get it from [here](https://docs.docker.com/get-docker/):
+If you're familiar with [Docker][(https://docs.docker.com/get-docker/) you could use the Docker image which has all the software pre-configured to the correct versions.

 ```
 docker run -e PASSWORD=abc -p 8787:8787 stemangiola/bioc_2020_tidytranscriptomics
 ```

-Once running, navigate to <http://localhost:8787/> and then login with `rstudio:abc`.
+Once running, navigate to <http://localhost:8787/> and then login with `Username:rstudio` and `Password:abc`.

+You should see the Rmarkdown file with all the workshop code which you can run.

 ### Via GitHub

+Alternatively, you could install the workshop with the commands below in R `4.0`.

 ```
 devtools::install_github("stemangiola/tidybulk")
 devtools::install_github("stemangiola/bioc_2020_tidytranscriptomics", build_vignettes = TRUE)